-The Project Judges will consider the following competencies from the APM Competence Framework 2nd Edition when reviewing team submissions at the designated stages of the competition.
-The specific criteria for assessing each competency will not be published and it is the responsibility of each team to identify what they consider to be the appropriate criteria to demonstrate when delivering their specific projects, lessons and challenges.
+The Project Judges will consider the following competencies from the APM Competence Framework when reviewing team submissions at the designated stages of the competition.
+It is the responsibility of each team to identify which knowledge/ application is the most appropriate to demonstrate the delivery of their specific projects, lessons and challenges.
 As a general guide Teams should look to use 2 or 3 criteria per competency.

 Competency APM Ref Application Theme/topic n/a The project theme/topic is robust and aligns with the parameters set by the Project Judges.
 Format/content n/a Document content, layout and readability is of a good standard.
 Page count including annexes is not exceeded.
 Aims & Objectives n/a The project has clear aims, SMART objectives and will provide tangible outputs.
-Schedule Management 9 The ability to prepare and maintain schedules for activities and events for change initiatives, taking account of dependencies and resource requirements.
-Budget & Cost Control 11 Ability to develop and agree budgets, and to control forecast & actual costs.
-Consideration is given to project team time and costs/hours tracking.
-Risk, Opportunity & Issue Management 12 Identification and monitoring of risks (threats & opportunities).
-Planning and implementation of responses to risks and other project issues.
-Consolidated Planning 14 The ability to consolidate and document the fundamental components of a change initiative: scope; schedule; resource requirements; budgets; risks, opportunities and issues; and quality requirements.
-Governance Arrangements 18 The ability to establish and maintain governance structures that define clear roles, responsibilities and accountabilities for governance and delivery of change initiatives, and that align with organisational practice.
-Stakeholder & Communications Management 19 The ability to manage and communicate with stakeholders, taking in to account the levels of influence and particular interests.
-Quality Management and Reviews 13 & 21 The ability to establish and manage reviews at appropriate points, during and after change initiatives and in accordance with agreed Quality Systems and Governance structure for your project, by providing evaluations of progress, methodologies and continuing relevance.
+Schedule Management 23 The ability to undertake time-based planning with an emphasis on activities and resource.
+Budget & Cost Control 26 The ability to develop and agree budgets for change initiatives and understanding where costs fall over time.
+Risk & Issue Management 28 The ability to identify and monitor risks (threats and opportunities); to plan and implement responses to those risks and respond to issues that affect a change initiative.
+Governance Arrangements 2 The ability to establish and maintain governance structures that define control of deployment for delivery of change initiatives, and that align with organisational practice.
+Stakeholder & Communications Management 13 The ability to work with people, both internally and externally, to build support to achieve intended outcomes.
+Quality Management and Reviews 21 & 8 The ability to ensure that outputs are delivered in accordance with requirements.
+The ability to manage progression through the life cycle of a change initiative.
+Change Control 29 The ability to manage variations and change requests in a controlled way.
+Benefits Management 12 The ability to identify and agree the benefits and determine how they will be measured, monitored and managed throughout a change initiative until they are realised.